jamestomasino/burrow/README.md

 There is [another burrow project](https://github.com/sloumdrone/burrow) created by _sloumdrone_.
 His burrow project is a GUI gopher client.
 Please check it out!

+There is also another project called "Burrow the Burrows" which can be found on gopher at: `gopher://kalos.mine.nu/1/burrow/index.gph`.
+It aims to construct and maintain a graph of the whole Gopherspace.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.